Sigkar/Onyx/readme.md

 # Onyx

 Onyx is a neural network built in JavaScript which generates color schemes based upon a term.
+This was written with zero priot knowledge or education on ML, so it's not going to be pretty.

 \# TODO: Create an Onyx subdomain to display examples